ceteri/ceteri/CONTACT.md

 In addition, there are quasi-professional areas of communications, engaged on an "as-is" basis, which include several Slack boards, posts/comments on [LinkedIn](https://www.linkedin.com/in/ceteri/), articles/comments on [Medium](https://medium.com/@pacoid), reviews/comments on [Goodreads](https://www.goodreads.com/author/show/6544919.Paco_Nathan).

 Otherwise, recognize that almost every social media platform promotes its own messaging systems, generally as borked alternatives to email, generally through aggressive means called "growth hacking" or worse.
-At last count, there were **over a dozen** balkanized channels through which people attempt to engage me in allegedly professional communications.
+At last count, there were **over a dozen** other balkanized channels through which people attempt to engage me in allegedly professional communications.
-The word "ultimatum" would probably be a more apt than "engage" in these cases.
+The word "ultimatum" would perhaps be more apt than "engage" in these cases.
-Many people even become indignant about not receiving prompt responses, as they've demanded.
+Some of these "people" have the audacity to become indignant about not receiving prompt responses, as they've demanded.
-To paraphrase the incomparable Werner Twertzhog: `Fuck off, you ignorant little shit; where is your pathetic god now?` You're welcome.
+To paraphrase the incomparable Werner Herzog: `Fuck off, you ignorant little shit; where is your pathetic god now?` You're welcome.

-Hear me now, and believe me later: except for personal matters, if you persist in using any form of email or messaging *other* than what's listed above  ... go fuck yourself; **you are the problem**.
+Hear me now, and believe me later: except for personal matters, if you use any form of email or messaging *other* than what's listed above ... **you are the problem**.
+If you persist in doing so ... go fuck yourself.
-If you are a recruiter or sales rep who's been bombarding our firm with unsolicited email, calls, texts, messaging ... **go fuck yourself**; you are vile.
+If you happen to be a recruiter or sales rep who's been bombarding our firm with unsolicited email, calls, texts, messaging ... **go fuck yourself**; you are truly vile.
+My grandmother will gleefully feed your entrails to our pet komodo dragons.
 To be clear, any requests for shared calendar represent security violations, and our corporate counsel will likely pursue criminal charges against you as an individual.
 Also, if you try to introduce me to people and schedule a call without asking first, I'll probably come after you **with a goddam baseball bat**; you will deserve it.
 And you will like it, **or else**.